Netherlands in World War II: Neutrality

 During World War I, the Dutch government, under Pieter Cort van der Linden, had managed to preserve Dutch neutrality throughout the conflict.
 In the Interwar Period, the Netherlands had continued to pursue its "Independence Policy" even after the rise to power of the Nazi Party in Germany in 1933.
 The Anti-Revolutionary Party's conservative prime minister, Hendrikus Colijn, who held power from 1933 until 1939, believed that the Netherlands could never withstand an attack by a major power.
 Pragmatically, the government did not spend much on the military.
 Although military spending was doubled between 1938 and 1939, amid rising international tensions, it constituted only 4% of national spending in 1939, in contrast to nearly 25% of Nazi Germany.
 The Dutch government believed it could rely on its neutrality or at least the informal support of foreign powers to defend its interests in case of war.
 The government began to work on plans for the defence of the country, which included the "New Dutch Waterline", an area to the east of Amsterdam that would be flooded.
 From 1939, fortified positions were constructed, including the Grebbe and Peel-Raam Lines, to protect the key cities of Dordrecht, Utrecht, Haarlem and Amsterdam, and creating a Vesting Holland (or "Fortress Holland").

-In late 1939, with war already declared between the British Empire, France and Nazi Germany, the German government issued a guarantee of neutrality to the Netherlands.
-The government gradually mobilized the Dutch military from August 1939 that had reached its full strength by April 1940.
+In late 1939, with Britain and France already at war with Germany, the German government issued a guarantee of neutrality to the Netherlands.
+The Dutch military was gradually mobilised from August 1939 onwards, reaching its full strength by April 1940.